-The presence of a ridge, however, is not the normal state of affairs for back hair, and the fact it is on our dogs shows a very distinctive genetic history.
+The presence of a ridge, however, is not a normal attribute for most breeds, and the fact it is on our dogs shows a very distinctive genetic history.

-Ridgelessness is the only disqualification for the Breed, so the Ridgeless RRs cannot compete in AKC Conformation, or regular Lure Coursing..BUT they CAN compete and earn AKC titles in Obedience, Rally, Agility, Tracking, Coursing Ability Tests, Straight Line Lure Coursing and singles in lure coursing They can also do a Coursing Ability Test, and Canine Good Citizenship test.
+Ridgelessness is the only disqualification for the Breed, so the Ridgeless RRs cannot compete in AKC Conformation, or regular Lure Coursing..BUT they CAN compete and earn AKC titles in Obedience, Rally, Agility, Tracking, Straight Line Lure Coursing and singles in lure coursing They can also earn AKC CAT & CGC titles (Coursing Ability Test, and Canine Good Citizenship test.)
 They can also earn titles in UKC Conformation.

 IN THE MEANTIME, enjoy the pics, below, of some wonderful Ridgebacks who don't have ridges, through no fault of their own. :)